 Philanthropic donations will contribute to the cost of a Publicist, Social Impact Producer, event screening travel expenses and film festival entries.

-Rural Australians for Refugees (RAR) are hosting regional screenings nationally, the first of these having been at Victoria’s Swanpool Cinema, as part of the Benalla Festival.
+Rural Australians for Refugees (RAR) are hosting regional screenings nationally, the first of these being at Victoria’s Swanpool Cinema, as part of the 2018 Benalla Festival.
+GOTAFE supported 2019 event screenings in Wangaratta, Euroa and Shepparton on March 12, 13 & 14th.

 The film has been hugely popular with audiences and has attracted very favourable media coverage to date.